 Relax at a Nordic spa.
 Spend an afternoon or evening enjoying a sauna, steam room and jacuzzi.
 The Spa des Chutes de Bolton is a 40 minute drive and Balnea a 30 minute drive.
 Alternatively we have some excellent massage therapists here in Sutton.

 Pedal through the trees.
-If you have a head for heights the treetop aerial adventure at the brand new attraction VéloVolant is not to be missed.
+If you have a head for heights the treetop aerial adventure VéloVolant is not to be missed.
 Pedal a recumbent bicycle along a 1km suspended cable high in the treetops.

 Shop for a picnic.
 In the middle of Sutton’s rue Principale, speciality store La Rumeur Affamée has a wonderful selection of local cheeses, cold cuts, breads, pies and pastries.
-Alternatively Chez Matis (inside the Atelier Bouffe kitchen store) has excellent pre-prepared dishes.
+Alternatively Chez Matis (just beyond the IGA) has excellent prepared dishes as does Mont Lunchbox.
 Wash it all down with a bottle of wine from Domaine Bresee or try Domaine Pinnacle`s ice cider.
-Finish with some Belgian chocolates from chocolaterie Belge Muriel.
+Finish with some Belgian chocolates from the Belgian chocolate shop Muriel.

 Visit an art gallery or exhibition.
 Sutton has a huge number of artists.
 You can see their works at the galleries along, and just off, rue Principale.
 In July the Tour des Arts gives you a chance to visit many local artists at home in their workshops.
 If you like sculpture don’t miss a visit to Domaine des Cotes d’Ardoise’s summer exhibition of sculpture in the vineyard.

 Do NOTHING!
 Good places to do nothing include the terrasse of Le Cafetier, the rocks by the Witches Cauldron, the picnic tables at Domaine Bresee plus, of course, the verandah and pergola here at the B&B.